There are many PDF editors out there. But which of the best PDF editors fits your needs?

 Our new pick for the best free PDF editor is PDF Candy, because it offers something many free options do not — an OCR feature for scanning text.
 You can't edit OCR'd text in this web-based PDF editor, but you are able to upload PDF files and extract text and create a text document, RTF file, or Word document in both .doc and .docx formats.

-Choose from 44 tools to create or convert PDF files.
+You can choose from 44 tools to create or convert PDF files.
 It's also easy to rearrange pages within a document, add watermarks, protect PDF files with passcodes, edit metadata within a PDF file, split or add pages to documents, and extract images.
-Actual text editing is pretty limited, which the trade-off you make to enjoy a fairly feature-rich free PDF editor.
+Actual text editing is pretty limited, the trade-off you make to enjoy a fairly feature-rich free PDF editor.

 PDFescape is a basic, web-based PDF-editing and -annotation program you can use for free to work on PDF documents that are smaller than either 10MB or 100 pages, whichever is greater.
 (PDFescape used to limit you to 50 pages, so the higher limit is a welcome change.)
-If you need to edit larger files, you can get the paid account for $36 a year.
+If you need to edit larger files, you can upgrade to a premium account for $36 a year.
+There's also an "ultimate" plan for $72 per year.

 Accessible through any modern web browser, PDFescape offers no OCR capabilities like PDF Candy does.
 But PDFescape's annotation tools are easy to use.
 You'll find a pretty solid set of standard annotation tools that can easily add, highlight and strike through text; insert notes; and otherwise mark up the pages of your PDF file.
 Using the web app's insert tools, you can also add new images and text to a document, white-out text, and add web links and form fields.